Skip to Site Header Skip to Main Content Skip to Footer

 Additionally, women with vaginal atrophy may experience an increased tendency for urinary tract infections and vaginitis, which can further exacerbate discomfort and pain.
 [10] The symptoms mentioned could be a result of low levels of estrogen, which may occur during menopause, after childbirth, or while breastfeeding.

-Vaginal atrophy can be treated with different medications and therapies such as hormone replacement therapy, vaginal moisturizers, and regular sexual activity to increase blood flow to the area.
+Vaginal atrophy can be treated with different medications and therapies such as hormone replacement therapy, vaginal moisturizers, and regular intimate activity to increase blood flow to the area.

 Musculoskeletal Pain